Undistraction/warp-grid/README.md

 - `getLinesXAxis()` returns an array representing all the curves for each step along the x-axis.
 This includes curves for all left and right edges.

-- `getLinesYAxis()` returns an array represnting all the curves for each step along the y-axis.
+- `getLinesYAxis()` returns an array representing all the curves for each step along the y-axis.
 This includes curves for all top and bottom edges.

-- `getLines()` returns an object with `xAxis` and `yAxis` keys, each of which contains an array represnting all the curves for each step along that axis.
+- `getLines()` returns an object with `xAxis` and `yAxis` keys, each of which contains an array representing all the curves for each step along that axis.

 - `getIntersections()` returns an array of points, one for every point at which an x-axis line intersects with a y-axis line.